 7. Address AML concerns

-As most companies operate globally, it’s imperative to address money laundering concerns.
-Don’t forget to look beyond the U.S. borders when researching the locations of constituent, subsidiary and related entities.
-This may require an SDN check; in the case of financial institutions, an LEI review.
-You don’t want to find out at the last minute that the target is distributing products to a company in India that sells to Iran, putting your client in violation of U.S. sanctions.
+As many companies operate globally, it’s imperative to address money laundering concerns.
+Don’t forget to look beyond the U.S. borders when researching the locations of constituent, subsidiary, and related entities.
+This may require an SDN (Specially Designated Nationals and Blocked Persons) check and in the case of financial institutions, an LEI (Legal Entity Identifier) review.
+You don’t want to find out at the last minute that the target is distributing products to a company that could put a business or client in violation of U.S. sanctions.

 8. Ensuring correct timing